The Language Works ~ Journal Entries ~ Spencer 2 |

 S2~2: Who Were the Brothers Grimm?

-Was first seen in 1812.
-Between 1812 and 1857 their first collection was revised and republished many times, growing from
+was first seen in 1812.
+By 1857 their first collectionwas revised and republished many times growing

-1) Do you know any folktales from your country¡¯s history?
+1) Do you know any folktales or other stories from your country¡¯s history past or present?
 Please tell a story.

 2) When you were a child, who told you stories or read you books?
+Were you influenced by folktales?
 Tell.

 3) Are you old enough to tell stories or read to younger (your) children?
-What do you read?
+What do (or did) you read?

 4) Do you think folktales play an important role in young people¡¯s development?
-Tell.
+If not, what influences young people?

 6) Are there any writers in your country who have collected folktales as the Grimm brothers did?
 Tell.

-7) Are there any stories you can share about your grandparents.
+7) Are there any stories (folktales) you can share about your youth education?
 Why are they important to you?

 |